 Symptoms of Scoliosis

-If the curve of the spine in a person with scoliosis becomes worse, it can rotate and twist as well as curve to the side.
+If the curve of the spine in a person with scoliosis worsens, it can rotate and twist as well as curve to the side.
 Ribs sometimes stick out on one side of the body, and breathing problems develop.

 In order to identify cases at the earliest stage possible, middle and junior high schools conduct routine scoliosis screenings.